Object-Oriented Programming Features

 In Bleach, as in other popular languages such as C++, C#, Java , JavaScript and Python, inheritance allows the programmer to create a new class based on an existing class, extending or modifying its functionality.

-Going further, Bleach follows a very similar implementation of inheritance to that of Python with just one major difference: For simplicity purposes, Bleach only supports single inheritance whereas Python has support for multiple inheritance (Talking about this, such a thing can be easily added to the Bleach Interpreter and it's a good practice for students to deepen their knowledge).
+Going further, Bleach follows a very similar implementation of inheritance to that of Python with just one major difference: For simplicity purposes, Bleach only supports single inheritance whereas Python has support for multiple inheritance (Talking about this, such a thing can be easily added to the Bleach Interpreter and it is a good practice for students to deepen their knowledge).

-As usual, the code snippet below shows how inheritance, method overriding and the super keyword work in practice:
+As usual, the code snippet below shows how inheritance, method overriding and the super

 class Animal{